mac-can/RusokuCAN.dylib/README.md

 _Copyright &copy; 2020-2021  Uwe Vogt, UV Software, Berlin (info@mac-can.com)_

-# Running CAN on a Mac&reg;
+# Running CAN on Mac&reg;

-_Running CAN on a Mac_ is the mission of the MacCAN project.
+_Running CAN on Mac_ is the mission of the MacCAN project.
 The macOS driver for TouCAN USB interfaces from [Rusoku](https://www.rusoku.com) is based on _MacCAN-Core_ which is an abstraction (or rather a wrapper) of Apple´s IOUsbKit to create USB user-space drivers for CAN interfaces from various vendors under macOS.

 ## MacCAN-TouCAN